 View from Nuremberg central station

-My first view of Nuremberg after leaving the train and standing in the hall of Nuremberg central station: A tower called Frauentorturm dating back to 14th century.
-The tower is placed near the Handwerkerhof, a court full of shops selling traditional products and craftsmanship.
+My first view of Nuremberg after leaving the train and standing in the hall of Nuremberg central station: A tower called Frauentorturm dating back to the 14th century.

 Armoury in Nuremberg